Family adventure and fun in Niagara Falls, Canada

 Border crossing locations from Michigan into Canada include:

-- Save time and money with the Niagara Falls Explorer Pass that combines admission to two attractions, Journey Behind the Falls and Butterfly Conservatory with a single-day parking pass.
+Tips: Save time and money with the Niagara Falls Adventure Pass that saves you admission to major attractions, like Journey Behind the Falls and White Water Walk.
+The pass comes in different tiers, so you choose the one best suited for your family.

 Where to stay in Niagara Falls

-Located near Clifton Hill, the Sheraton Fallsview Hotel offers rooms with great views of the falls, and is connected to the Fallsview Indoor Waterpark.
+Located near Clifton Hill, this hotel offers rooms with great views of the falls and is connected to the Fallsview Indoor Waterpark.
 The hotel has a parking garage on-site.

 Location: 5875 Falls Avenue, Niagara Falls

-More than a hotel, Great Wolf Lodge Niagara Falls is a destination unto itself.
-The property features an indoor water park resort and attractions to keep the whole family entertained day and night.
+More than a hotel, Great Wolf Lodge is a destination unto itself.
+The property features an indoor water park resort and attractions to entertain the whole family.
 Free self-parking is included with all bookings.

 Location: 3950 Victoria Avenue, Niagara Falls

-Located on the historic Lundy’s Lane, Americana Waterpark Resort & Spa is a family favourite.
-It features a beach entry wave pool, activity pool, toddler pool, spa, hot tub and water slides.
+A family favourite, this property features a beach entry wave pool, activity pool, toddler pool, spa, hot tub and water slides.
 Secure parking is available on-site.

 Location: 8444 Lundy's Lane, Niagara Falls